victorjonsson/db-log-inspector/README.md

 #### Inspecting normalized queries

 The normalization of queries turns a statement like this `SELECT col FROM table WHERE x=1 AND y=0` into this `SELECT ?
 FROM table WHERE x=?
 AND y=?`.
-This can be really useful when trying to find which type of question causing you most trouble.
+This can be really useful when trying to find which type of statements causing you most trouble.

 When generating a report you will get a list of the most frequent normalized queries.